Netgalleria/arska-node/README.md

 Solar power production values energy (cumulated) and current power can be read from a SMA Inverter via Modbus TCP interface.
 [More info](https://github.com/Netgalleria/arska-node/wiki/Configure-SMA-inverter-Modbus-connection)

 ## DS18B20 temperature sensor
 Currently one sensor is supported per a Arska Node device.
 The sensoer is optional, but needed if you want to have multiple target temperature levels depending on conditions.
 For example a water heater temperature target could be 90 °C, when there is extra solar power, 60 °C when cheap electricity is available and 45 °C otherwise.
 The sensor must be in contact with the boiler, hot water pipeline or another object you are measuring.
+[Read more](https://github.com/Netgalleria/arska-node/wiki/Adding-DS18B20-temperature-sensor)

 ## Arska Server
 All day-ahead (spot) electricity price data and energy production forecasts are preprocessed by a Arska Server instance.
 Arska Node gets state info (e.g "now spot price is low") from a Arska Server service (http query).
 Arska server is Python-based service you can run  locally or use a shared service.
 [Arska Server in GitHub](https://github.com/Netgalleria/arska-server)